wp-cool-tools/wp-sitemaps-config/readme.txt

 * Added functions to exclude single posts and pages from the sitemaps
 * Added sidebar on the settings pages of this plugin
 * Added header images and icon on the WordPress plugin's page
-* Added post meta data removal during uninstalling this plugin
+* Added post metadata removal during uninstalling this plugin
 * Published on 2020-10-24

 = 1.0.0 =